 The CIDOC CRM does not attempt to model the inadvertent actions of such actors.
-Individual people should be documented as instances of E21 Person, whereas groups should be documented as instances of either E74 Group or its subclass E40 Legal Body.
+Individual people should be documented as instances of E21 Person, whereas groups should be documented as instances of E74 Group.

 Examples:

 London and Continental Railways (E40)